 Welcome to the world of healthcare, where navigating through each day sets you on a unique patient journey.
-One of the major challenges that arise often is coping with difficult patients.
+One of the major challenges that arise often is how to deal with difficult patients.
 It’s a test of both your professional abilities and the limit of your empathy.
 Accentuating the patient flow and effectively managing their medication rights is an art perfected through understanding the intricate dynamics of patient-provider relationships.

 Identifying Difficult Patients